nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_flashwithos.md

 ### Flashing Process
 Once you arrive at [flash.getchip.com](http://flash.getchip.com/pro) you will be prompted to install a Chrome extension.

 Once the extension is installed, plug the micro USB cable into the USB0 port on the Dev Kit (**not on the C.H.I.P.
 Pro!**).
-Hold down the FEL button and with the other hand plug the USB cable into the computer.
-The C.H.I.P.
-Pro will power up which will be indicated by the pink power and white status LEDs illuminating.
+Hold down the FEL button (a pencil eraser works nicely) and with the other hand plug the USB cable into the computer.
+The pink power and white status LEDs will light up showing that the C.H.I.P.
+Pro is powered.

 ![pushing FELL button](images/pressPlug.jpg)